nggingras/gift-list-app/readme.md

 - Start the server with the following command : node app.js
 - Open Web browser and navigate to http://localhost:3000

+To open the port to outsiders, you can use third party like ngrok.exe.
+- Download ngrok.exe
+- Drop ngrok.exe in the repository
+- Run the following command: ngrok http 3000

 ## Project structure

 ```markdown